-208.14 The accepted quantities, measured as provided above, will be paid at the contract price per unit of measurement for the pay items listed below that are shown in the bid schedule.
+208.14 The accepted quantities measured as provided in Subsection 109.02 and above, will be paid at the contract price per unit of measurement for the Section 208 pay items listed in the bid schedule.
 Payment will be full compensation for the work prescribed in this Section.
 See Subsection 109.05.